SobhanBose/Pacman/README.md

 # Pacman_Python

 Ghost is the primary class for the enemies
-<br>Target System Fetches target  Move Generator gives best move
+<br>Target System Fetches target
+<br>Move Generator gives best move

 All classes are done